12 July 2021

 Some complex subjects or processes, for example, might be best conveyed through images or video that show how it needs to be done.
 Or perhaps the subject matter is sensitive and needs a human touch through a presenter-delivered piece of video content.

-Again, with a good elearning development agency on your side, determining what formats and approaches would best suit the content, to deliver the defined learning objectives and outcomes, can be achieved quickly and painlessly.
+Again, the best elearning agencies will determine what formats and approaches would most appropriately suit the content.
+They can help you deliver the defined learning objectives and outcomes—and which can be achieved quickly and painlessly.

 7.

-Storyboarding can be crucial to the development of an excellent piece of digital learning as it’ll be used and referenced by everyone involved in the project, from stakeholders and subject matter experts to designers and developers, to identify what they’ll produce, design or contribute.
+If you’re looking for examples of great digital, storyboarding can be crucial to this.
+That’s because it’ll be used and referenced by everyone involved in the project, from stakeholders and subject matter experts to designers and developers.
+It prevents project creep and keeps everyone on track to identify what they’ll produce, design or contribute.

 8.